MIYAKO ODORI

 Price

-and tea ceremony
+First-class seat and tea ceremony

 ¥7,000(tax included)

-Premium seat
+First-class seat

 ¥6,000(tax included)

-Regular seat
+Second-class seat

 ¥4,000(tax included)

-*You can enjoy the Miyako Odori with an Audio Guide.
+*You can enjoy the Miyako Odori with

 seating chart